-The Alpha Anywhere Standard Application Server is used with web and mobile applications.
+The Alpha Anywhere Classic Application Server is used with web and mobile applications.

 For information about the Alpha Anywhere Application Server for IIS, see the Alpha Anywhere Application Server for IIS.

 - Running Two Server Instances on the Same Hostname Using Different Ports

 If you run two instances of the Alpha Anywhere Application Server on the same machine with the same hostname but different ports, you may encounter a problem of the sessions conflicting between the two instances.
 The way to fix this is to use different cookie names on the two instances.